isaklovas/osu_scraper/README.md

 `$ python scrape.py [country code] [start page] [end page]`

-you can also pass `global` as the country code to scrape the global rankings
+or pass `global` as the country code to scrape the global rankings

-example:
+you can also pass the `--detailed` flag to scrape more data from each user

+# example

-`$ python scrape.py no 1 200`
+`$ python scrape.py no 1 200 --detailed`